nix-community/cache-nix-action/README.md

     nix run .#write
     ```

+- Update deps:
-- Update the `actions-toolkit` branch.
+  - Update the `actions-toolkit` branch that contains a patched version of [actions/toolkit](https://github.com/actions/toolkit).
+  - Update the `buildjet-toolkit` branch that contains a patched version of [BuildJet/toolkit](https://github.com/BuildJet/toolkit) synchronized with [actions/toolkit](https://github.com/actions/toolkit).
-- Ask for new releases of `@cache-nix-action/cache` if there are changes on the `actions-toolkit` branch.
+  - Update submodules for the mentioned branches on the `main` branch.

 # Cache action